keithalewis/papers/um.md

 # The Unified Model

-There is a unified way to price every market instrument and derivative security using a single model.
+There is a unified way to value derivative securities using market prices.

 ## Notation